Why I Don't Want to be Nice Anymore

 * * *

-You see, what I hid behind — the sense of humour, for example, or the storytelling — was in fact genuine: I was a poet back then and I'm still a poet now.
+You see, what I hid behind — the sense of humour, for example, or the storytelling — was indeed genuine: I was a poet back then and I'm still a poet now.
 But in using only parts of myself I was comfortable with, I was like a bald man who uses his last remaining to make a 'comb-over' and cover his baldness with the little hair he has.

 A bald man with a comb-over is still bald.
 A man who has no inner strength but had plenty of other things to validate himself in life and get the acceptance he craves, is still a man without strength.